ECADE welcomes new IACHR commissioners

 Board members gathered for a three-day accountability and governance workshop in May to build their capacity to better meet ECADE's goals.
 Consultant Josh Drayton of the University of the West Indies St. Augustine, conducted the workshop, following an in-depth institutional assessment.

-The meeting also reviewed ECADE's policy documents, including its strategic plan.
+The meeting, in Saint Lucia, also reviewed ECADE's policy documents, including its strategic plan.

 An empowered eastern Caribbean that promotes a culture of human rights, equality, justice and respect for all people.